iamvikramkumar/AI-SENTINEL/README.md

 ## How to Contribute
 **Your contribution to the AI Sentinel Research Project is valuable!
 Here's how you can get involved:**

-**🤝 Collaboration: If you're passionate about AI, surveillance, or security, feel free to join the research efforts.
-Reach out to [ {soon updated} email.com ] to express your interest.**
+**🤝 Collaboration: If you're passionate about AI, surveillance, or security, feel free to join the research efforts.**

 **📚 Literature Review: If you have expertise in relevant literature, contribute by sharing insights, research papers, or studies related to video surveillance and AI.**